fooof-tools/fooof/doc/reference.rst

 Specifically, we recommend including the following information in the methods section:

 - The version number of the module that was used (for example 1.0.0)
-- The settings that were used for the algorithm that were used
+- The algorithm settings that were used

   - You should report all public settings, even if default values are used
 - The frequency range of the data that was fit